England World Cup Betting Odds

 Quarter-finals

-Saturday July 11: England vs Brazil / Norway, Miami - kick-off 10pm
+Saturday July 11: England vs Norway, Miami - kick-off 10pm

 Semi-finals

-Wednesday July 15: England vs Argentina / Cape Verde / Australia / Egypt / Switzerland / Algeria / Colombia / Ghana, Atlanta - kick-off 8pm
+Wednesday July 15: England vs Argentina, Atlanta - kick-off 8pm

 Final

-Sunday July 19: England vs France / Spain / Morocco / Portugal / Belgium / Croatia / USA, New Jersey - kick-off 8pm
+Sunday July 19: England vs France / Spain, New Jersey - kick-off 8pm

 England World Cup Match Schedule

-England are set to face Mexico in the Round of 16 on Monday, 6 July in Mexico City with kick-off scheduled for 1am:
+England are set to face France in the World Cup third-place playoff on Saturday, 18 July in Miami with kick-off scheduled for 10pm:

 - Team form: Recent performances in qualifiers, friendlies, and past tournaments.